KLonge/shell_corp/README.md

 ## Data Pipeline (Basic Example)

 A sample project demonstrating the integration of DuckDB, DLT, and SQLMesh.
-DuckDB is used as the data warehouse, DLT loads and validates dummy football transfer data, and SQLMesh handles data transformations with built-in testing and validation.
+DuckDB is used as the data warehouse, DLT loads and validates dummy (semi-real) football transfer data, and SQLMesh handles data transformations with built-in testing and validation.

 I have skipped the steps regarding converting the CDC logs to tables representing their active state as it would probably take too long to do in the time frame.
 I will happily explain it in the interview though.